orlandocoelho/site-simples/README.md

 site-simples
 ============

-Fase 1,2 e fase 3 do foundation
+Fase 1,2,3 e 4 do foundation